 Salmonella Symptoms and Treatments

-Symptoms of salmonellosis include abdominal cramps, diarrhea, and fever that develop 12 to 72 hours after ingestion.
+Symptoms of salmonellosis include abdominal cramps, diarrhea, and fever that develop 12 to 72 hours after eating.
 Most people recover in four to seven days and don't require treatment other than drinking plenty of fluids.
-People with severe diarrhea may require rehydration with intravenous fluids.
+People with severe diarrhea may require intravenous fluids.
 Antibiotics are not always needed in healthy people unless the salmonella infection has spread beyond the intestines.
-The need for antibiotic therapy is decided on a case-by-case basis.
 Serious -- and potentially fatal -- cases are more likely in young children, frail or elderly people, and people with weak immune systems.